driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 ```

-Another option would be to use the the grafana API and import the dashboards with `curl` or `grafana-cli`.
+Another option would be to use the Grafana API and import the dashboards with `curl` or `grafana-cli`.

 ```bash
 curl -X POST http://localhost:3000/apis/dashboard.grafana.app/v1beta1/namespaces/default/dashboards \